 SEMRush also helps you track featured snippets you’ve already won and highlights other keyword opportunities where you can earn snippets.

 A free tool that creates multiple offshoots of a keyword, Answer The Public is a great place to start brainstorming for keyword ideas.
 Simply enter a keyword, get dozens of query options, plug them in to SEMRush or any other tool you’re using, and find out what’s the best search query for you to rank for.

 Google can also be a great place to find out what information the public’s after.
 Simply check out the “People Also Ask” section in a search result to see what other related questions people have been asking and decide whether you want to try ranking for it or not.

 Apart from People Also Ask, Google’s search bar itself gives you a fair bit of an idea of what people are searching about.
-You might find it mildly annoying (we do, sometimes), but Google’s attempt to finish your sentence just might open up a whole new ranking opportunity for your brand.
+You might find it mildly annoying (I do, sometimes), but Google’s attempt to finish your sentence just might open up a whole new ranking opportunity for your brand.